Will Russian airlines survive under sanctions and the ongoing special operation?

 So, passenger flows at Russian airports are increasing, however, there is no talk of business self-sufficiency.
 Carriers are balancing with government support, but this cannot continue indefinitely.
 Compared to last year, this year the Ministry of Finance is going to reduce the replenishment by half.
 Given the rising cost of kerosene, this will lead to higher ticket prices and could collapse the domestic transportation market.
 True, this is not the only problem.
 Another is the mode of maintenance of the boards.

 It is not yet possible to minimize the consequences of sanctions in the technical aspect of the industry.
-Open sources show: in January – August 2023, 120 incidents with civil courts were recorded, which is a third more than in 2021.
+Open sources show that in January-August 2023, 120 incidents with civilian vessels were recorded, which is a third more than in 2021.
 This is despite the fact that passenger traffic was noticeably denser then.
-Self-repair or production of parts will inevitably affect service times, prices, and quality.
-Operators will one way or another shift this burden of organizational difficulties onto the consumer.
+Independent repairs or release of parts will inevitably affect service times, prices, and quality.
+Operators will somehow shift this burden of organizational difficulties onto the consumer.

 Security questions arise